Szymon-I/Memo-IT-App/README.md

 In footer there is information about your account.
 You can delete your account along with all your notes permanently.
 # Test
-There is a default superuser account i db:
+There is a default superuser account in db:</br>
-login: admin
+login: admin </br>
 password: adminadmin

 # Screenshots